Follow TV Tropes

 • Bragging Rights Reward: Reaching rank A unlocks several expensive cosmetic items for purchase, chief among them the Golden Chickin Costume that allows you to look ridiculous with panache for the staggering sum of 1,000,000 coins.
 By that point you'll likely have enough cash on hand to afford the thing, but that's still far more money than your entire farm will be worth, for something that provides no benefit whatsoever.

-• Character Customization: Players are free to customize the Farmer's name, appearance and honorific.
+• Character Customization: Players are free to customize the Farmer's name, appearance, and honorific.

 • Checkpoint Starvation: The game has no manual save function and autosaves only when you go to bed.
 Depending on your game speed setting, having to quit out during the day for any reason can easily lose you half an hour of progress or more.

-• Chest Monster: In the mines there's a monster that looks like the stone treasure chests you find lying around, until you get close.
+• Chest Monster: In the mines there's a monster that looks like the stone treasure chests that you find lying around, until you get close.

 • The Chosen One: The player character is the one selected by the Goddess of Flowers to heal the island's ecosystem.
-It never really elaborated why the player character was chosen, however.
-Other than because they're the hero of the game.
+It never really elaborated why the player character was chosen, however, other than because they're the hero of the game.

 • Coat, Hat, Mask: The hero of the TV show Masked Detective wears an outfit like this.

-• Cool, but Inefficient: The cooking system is expansive and quite complex, but the buffs the meals provide are barely noticeable (generally +10% to some skill gain for a few in-game hours), and the meals themselves sell for less than the ingredients used to make them, to the point that sometimes a single ingredient is worth more on its own.
+• Cooking Mechanics: A expansive and complex cooking system exists, and multiple cooking implements can be purchased, as well as freestyle cooking without a recipe.
+But while prepared meals are useful for regenerating stamina quickly, the buffs provided by the meals are barely noticeable (generally +10% to some skill gain for a few in-game hours), so eating raw ingredients or scavenged items is usually an easier alternative.
+To add insult to injury, the meals themselves usually sell for less than the ingredients used to make them, to the point that sometimes a single ingredient is worth more on its own, so it's not even worth it to cook meals to sell.

 • Cool Sword: Your starting weapon is called a Blunt Sword, yet it's still a decent-looking steel longsword that does its job well enough.
 More advanced swords tend to be increasingly elaborate in their design, but their stats are more or less the same, making the choice largely cosmetic.
 Their Charged Attack is a Cool, but Inefficient Spin Attack.